A School of Mud Volcano Islands in Azerbaijan

 They sometimes fuel huge fireballs and have created whole new islands in the space of a few minutes.
 Islands of Fire and Ice Veiled in Cloud 3 min read Puffs of low-level clouds mingle with the volcanic terrain of Candlemas and Vindication islands in the remote South Atlantic.

-Earth Observatory Image of the Day NASA’s Earth Observatory brings you the Earth, every day, with in-depth stories and stunning imagery.
+Earth Observatory Image of the Day NASA's Earth Observatory brings you the Earth, every day, with in-depth stories and stunning imagery.
+Explore Earth Science Earth Science Data Open access to NASA’s archive of Earth science data The post A School of Mud Volcano Islands in Azerbaijan appeared first on NASA Science.

 NASA Earth Observatory/Lauren Dauphin Today’s story is the answer to the April 2026 puzzler.
 Azerbaijan is also home to at least 220 mud volcanoes, according to data from the Azerbaijani government, though some researchers put the total number closer to 350.
-On land, mud volcanoes typically form conical structures anywhere from 20 to 400 meters (70 to 1, 300 feet) tall and 100 to 4, 500 meters in diameter.

-Because the account originates with NASA News Releases, it functions best as a primary institutional report that is close to the data and operations, not as independent scientific validation.
+Because the account originates with NASA Earth Observatory, it functions best as a primary institutional report that is close to the data and operations, not as independent scientific validation.
 Institutional communications are produced by organizations with legitimate interests in presenting their work in a favorable light, which does not make them unreliable but does make them partial.
 Details that complicate the narrative, including instrument limitations, unexpected failures and results below projections, tend to be minimized relative to progress messages.
 Technical documentation and peer-reviewed publications, where they exist, provide the complementary layer that institutional releases cannot substitute.